osmlab/maproulette/README.md

 ## Frameworks used

-MapRoulette relies heavily on the lightweight Flask web application framework, and some of its extensions, notably Flask-OAuth, Flask-RESTful and Flask-Script.
-We do not use the Flask-SQLAlchemy bindings but rather work directly with the SQLAlchemy (and GeoAlchemy2) ORM frameworks.
+MapRoulette relies heavily on the lightweight Flask web application framework, and some of its extensions, notably Flask-OAuth, Flask-RESTful, Flask-Script and Flask-SQLAlchemy.
+For working with geospatial data, MapRoulette relies on GeoAlchemy2 and Shapely.

 ## See also